dhiraa/sarvam/README.md

     - Use the trained model to predict on new data
  - Keep the **model core logic independent** of the current architecture

-# Problem Statement
- - To come up with an software architecture to try different models on different data set
- - Which should take care of:
-    - Pre-processing the data
-    - Preparing the data iterators for training, validation and testing for set of features and their types
-    - Use a model that aligns with the data iterator and a feature type
-    - Train the model in an iterative manner, with fail safe
-    - Use the trained model to predict on new data
- - Keep the **model core logic independent** of the current architecture

 # Solution or proposal

 A few object-oriented principles are used in the python scripts for